jncraton/connectiongrammar/readme.md

 7. `Move(0,-1,0) Place("Brick1x1") Move(0,-1,0) Place("Brick1x1") Move(0,-1,0) Place("Brick1x1")`
     - 3 Elements
     - Fitness: 1.0
-    - We now have only terminals, so we have generated a complete valid program.
+    - We now have only terminals, so we have generated a complete, valid program.

 ### Program Execution